cabforum/smime/SBR.md

    If the `cRLDistributionPoints` extension is missing, the `authorityInformationAccess` extension SHALL contain at least one `accessMethod` value of type `id-ad-ocsp` that specifies the HTTP URI of the Issuing CA's OCSP responder.

-   For Legacy profiles only, additional publicly accessible `id-ad-ocsp` LDAP, FTP, or HTTP URIs MAY be specified.
+   For Legacy profiles only, additional publicly accessible `id-ad-ocsp` LDAP or FTP URIs MAY be specified.
+   For all profiles, additional publicly accessible `id-ad-ocsp` HTTP URIs MAY be specified.

 d. `basicConstraints` (optional)